 Francisco\'s first full-time teaching position was at Madison Academy in Tennessee, where immediately following his graduation from SAU he directed the concert band, two choirs, and handbell choir for four years.
 Beginning in 1995, he founded and directed the Cumberland Youth Ensemble in Nashville for three years.
 In his final year with the group, they toured to Jamaica and performed for Sir Howard Cooke, Governor-General of that country.

 During this time, Francisco began working with SAU as music director and principal conductor in the Chamber Music Program, an annual four-day summer activity at the university he and his wife, Ellen, organized in 1998 that continues to the present.
 That fall, he began teaching music at South Lancaster Academy in Massachusetts and in December graduated with an M.Mus. in orchestral conducting and clarinet performance at Belmont University in Nashville.

 While teaching music at SLA for the next three years, Francisco was woodwind instructor in the AUC Thayer Performing Arts Center, giving private lessons in clarinet, flute, and saxophone to beginning through undergraduate students in the college music program.
 He also founded Voce, an advanced youth chamber choir that performs challenging choral literature.

-Beginning in 1998, Francisco has served as a guest conductor and/or clinician in a number of festivals and special events nationally.
+Beginning in 1998, Francisco served as a guest conductor and/or clinician in a number of festivals and special events nationally.
+He was named Music Director of the Eastern Tennesee Orchestra in Ooltewah, Tennesee.
 His ensembles have toured in the U.S. and Jamaica, Mexico, and Germany.

 Sources: Jeremy Francisco vita, online sources.